 For example towels made of organic cotton - of course only when your old ones are really worn out.
 Why organic?
 Cultivation is less invasive for the environment because no toxic chemicals and genetically modified seeds are used.
 The label Armedangels explained it nicely if you want to know more about it.

 And how often do you let yourself be tempted by pretty, colorful packaging or influencers to buy another bright yellow nail polish because the belles of this world recently had it on their fingers on Instagram.
 And at home you realize that the color üüü doesn't suit you at all.
 So it is better to hesitate once more and only buy more when a product is running low.
 It's also a waste of money if it crumbles away in the closet.

 Receive useful skin care tips twice a month for a better skin balance and relaxed skin.

 You can also benefit from exclusive discounts that we have for our readers.

 Tip 9: Every month again

-Anyone who has tried it can't stop raving: The menstrual cup.
-In case you were already wondering which of the 7 dwarfs lost that weird silicone hat on the tampon shelf - that's the thing we're talking about here.
+Anyone who has tried it can't stop raving about it: the menstrual cup .
+In case you were already wondering which of the 7 dwarfs lost that weird silicone hat on the tampon shelf – that's the thing we're talking about here.
 The handling certainly takes some getting used to, but the fact is: this re-use product avoids a lot of disposable waste .

-There are (again) many options for a more sustainable bathroom.
+There are now (again) many options for a more sustainable bathroom.
 Some of these are actually just a step back towards products that can be reused instead of thrown away and to less plastic.
-The nice thing about it is: All this is possible without sacrificing well-being or care.
+The nice thing about it is that all of this can be done without sacrificing well-being or care .
 Did you find any inspiration?
 Then have fun trying it out!